From Statistics Explained

 - the number of cases dealt with by the courts;

-- the percentage of convicted criminals given a custodial sentence;
+- the proportion of convicted criminals given a custodial sentence;

 - the length of the sentences imposed;